 At this point, your user or prospect is ready to act.
 That action might involve buying from you.
 Or it could involve a demo request.
 But your content efforts shouldn’t stop here.
 You need to continue nurturing that customer.

 At this point, you might also encourage customers to share their stories and become advocates for your brand.

 By creating content that addresses the needs of customers in each stage of the funnel, you can establish trust and credibility.
 You also build solid, ongoing relationships.
 This, in turn, drives business revenue.

 And if you’re looking for great content or need help with your content strategy, we can help.
-Contact us at ClearVoice for more information about how start your own content journey.
+Talk to a content strategist for more information about how to start your own content journey.